Fact checked

 • Does not offer lessons to students 12+

-Bottom Line: Eye Level learning centers offer math and English classes for students ages 3-12.
-The company’s primary mission is to help students build a strong foundation in each subject, develop basic problem-solving skills, and boost student self-confidence.
+Eye Level learning centers offer math and English classes for students ages 3-12.
+The company’s primary mission is to help students build a strong foundation in each subject, develop basic problem-solving skills, and boost their self-confidence.

 What is Kumon?

 Toru Kumon founded Kumon in Japan in 1954 to help his son improve in math.
-By 1974, Kumon began opening his first centers in the United States.
-65 years later, Kumon now has approximately 25,000 learning centers worldwide.
+By 1974, Kumon had opened his first centers in the United States.
+Now 65 years later, Kumon has approximately 25,000 learning centers worldwide.
 This popular platform offers math and reading tutoring services for kindergarten through high school students.

 Kumon operates as a self-learning program where students are “drilled” on the basics of math and reading.
 Kumon also offers virtual classes for the same subject matter.
 Some impressive qualities that make this service stand out are the teaching philosophy’s focus on timed repetition, improved concentration, and confidence-building for students.